zhetai/elysia/docs/02_Examples/01_basic.md

 ```
 You need to specify both a `base_model` and a `complex_model`, as well as their providers.
 This hooks into LiteLLM through DSPy, [so any LiteLLM supported models and providers will work](https://docs.litellm.ai/docs/providers).

+### API Key Setup

 To configure your API keys, you can either specify in the `.env` of your root directory, or pass these values into the `configure`.
 To add API keys into your environment, they need to follow the basic guidelines of how the API keys should be for LiteLLM.
-E.g., an OpenAI API key should be called `OPENAI_API_KEY`, seen in the [corresponding LiteLLM page](https://docs.litellm.ai/docs/providers/openai).
+In this example, an OpenAI API key is required, which should be called `OPENAI_API_KEY`, seen in the [corresponding LiteLLM page](https://docs.litellm.ai/docs/providers/openai).

 E.g. your `.env` file looks like:
 ```bash